 You'll learn about your responsibilities as a teacher and how those duties affect your relationship with your students.
 As the lead teacher in the classroom, you'll apply all your course work to ensure your teaching meets the needs of your school and each student's academic achievement goals.

-At that point, you'll have completed the requirements for your EMAT and demonstrated the skills of a highly effective teacher.
+At the end of the school year, you'll finish your research project.
+At that point, you'll have completed the requirements for your Teacher Residency and demonstrated the skills of a highly effective teacher.

 *Note: The course work and fieldwork lead to eligibility for initial teaching certification in New York State.
 Please visit our Professional Licensure page for more information.